shah0150/MAD9145-W21/docs/modules/week1/README.md

 [Meeting Picker](https://prof3ssorst3v3.github.io/meeting-picker/)
 We will run this in class.

+#### Status Meeting Times

+1. 12:00pm  Kemi
+2. 12:30pm  Jervin
+3. 1:00pm  Marcus
+4. 1:30pm  Danilo
+5. 2:00pm  Jordan

+Please plan to be 10 minutes early for the meeting.
+The Status meetings might run late or finish early.
+If you are there early and the group before finished early, then you have a chance to use the extra time for your meeting.

 ## Software

 While much of the software that you use will depend on your project, we will be using Wrike as the project management software.
 [Wrike website](https://www.wrike.com/)